-This retrospective study utilized data collected from two sources.
-First, publically available data from the Canadian Resident Matching Service (CaRMS) website on residency match results for Canadian medical school graduates from 1998-2015 was accessed.
-We used data starting in 1998, as this is when CaRMS began to report the gender of the matched student online.
-The data we collected included:
+This retrospective study used data collected from two sources.
+First, publically available data from the Canadian Resident Matching Service (CaRMS) website on residency match results for Canadian medical school graduates from 1998-2015 was accessed.3 We used data starting in 1998, as this is when CaRMS began to report the gender of the matched student online.
+The data we collected included total number of:

-- 1. the total number of CaRMS applicants - 2. the total number of surgical discipline residency positions - 3. the total number of applicants who ranked a surgical program as first choice - 4. the total number of applicants who matched to a surgical program - 5. the total number of urology positions - 6. the total number of applicants who ranked urology as their first choice - 7. the total number of applicants who matched to urology
+- 1. CaRMS applicants

+- 2. Surgical discipline residency positions

+- Applicants who ranked a surgical program as first choice

+- 4. Applicants who matched to a surgical program

+- 5. Urology positions

+- 6. Applicants who ranked urology as their first choice

+- 7. Applicants who matched to urology

 Although it was not our primary outcome, we collected data on "surgical disciplines" in addition to the data on urology alone.
-Available CaRMS data for surgical disciplines included: Cardiac surgery, General surgery, Neurosurgery, Ophthalmology, Orthopedic surgery, Otolaryngology - Head & Neck surgery, Plastic surgery, Urology, and Vascular surgery.
-Of note, Obstetrics and Gynecology was not included in the surgical disciplines grouping by CaRMS.
-We elected to collect this data to act as a baseline comparison to the trends we assessed in urology programs alone.
+Available CaRMS data for surgical disciplines included: cardiac surgery, general surgery, neurosurgery, ophthalmology, orthopedic surgery, otolaryngology - head & neck surgery, plastic surgery, urology, and vascular surgery.
+Of note, obstetrics and gynecology was not included in the surgical disciplines grouping by CaRMS.
+We elected to collect these data to act as a baseline comparison to the trends we assessed in urology programs alone.